Afromexico: Children of the moon

 Hakeem says it is rare for Afromexicans to be photographed because they consider themselves ugly.
 Photo credit: Hakeem Khaaliq

-Nyanga, the first libertador in the Americas.
+Nyanga, the first Libertador in the Americas.
 Photo credit: Hakeem Khaaliq

 Some Mexican archaeological sites have shown the presence of African descendants.
 Photo credit: Hakeem Khaaliq.